diogotozzi/bank-magnetis/README.md

 - password - string (your password)

 Then you should receive a JSON 200 response with confirmation, *if you have funds*!

-## Tests
-To run all unit, functional and integration tests:

-`docker-compose run ruby rails test -p`

 ## TODO